Mordorreal/sheduler-server/README.md

     3.1 stop by<br>
       ctrl+c or docker-compose stop<br>
   4.0 Move to sheduler-client folder in console<br>
+    4.1 you need to install ruby and gem bundler
+    4.1 run bundler install
-    4.1 run in console to start as daemon<br>
+    4.2 run in console to start as daemon<br>
       ruby app/client.rb -i 0.0.0.0 -p 8080<br>
-      4.2 -i is ip address to server<br>
+      4.2.1 -i is ip address to server<br>
           -p port(default is 8080)<br>
   5.0 To access web site use http://localhost <br>
     5.1 password 'admin'<br>